By Gloria X.

 It’s also important to note that straighter and less dense hair doesn’t need to be washed every day.
 Shampooing is necessary to remove excess oil and keep your scalp clean, but washing your hair too frequently will strip away those natural oils and lead to drier and more damaged hair.
 Try shampooing your hair every other day, and you’ll slowly see fresher-looking hair!
 As for conditioner, focus on applying the product primarily to the ends of your hair so as not to dry out or weigh down the scalp.
 This way, you’ll be keeping your hair moisturized without adding unnecessary product to your roots.

 While change takes time, there are a couple of quick methods you can try to see immediate volume in your hair!
 First, try blow-drying your hair upside down on low to medium heat (with a heat protectant, if necessary).
-This will add volume to your hair that will stay even when it dries.
-You can also try drying your hair with a t-shirt instead of with a towel, as towels tend to be too harsh on the scalp and hair and also leads to frizziness.
+This will add volume at the roots that will stay even when it dries.
+You can also try wrapping your hair with a t-shirt instead of with a towel, as towels tend to be too harsh on the scalp and hair and also leads to frizziness.
 A t-shirt is much more gentle and can be used to softly massage the scalp.

 And lastly, there are a variety of no-heat curl methods you can try in order to go for a fuller appearance in your hair.
-Whether it’s using curling rolls or wrapping a scarf around your hair, the Internet provides numerous different ways to achieve this voluminous look overnight without having to risk any heat damage.
+Whether it’s using curling rolls or wrapping a scarf around your hair, a quick Google search will provide you with numerous ways to achieve a voluminous look overnight without having to risk any heat damage.

 What I love most about these tips is that they are easy to do, cheap, and won’t drastically affect your current day-to-day hair regimen.
-So, instead of being frustrated at my hair for being prone to frizziness and lack of density, I can live my best hair life.
+So, instead of being frustrated at my hair for being prone to frizziness and lacking in density, I can live my best hair life.
 Here’s to all of us with fine hair achieving fuller, healthier-looking hair.